Doctoral Program Handbook

 First Year Paper

 Glenn College doctoral students begin writing an empirical research paper during the first year of the program.
 Students are expected to complete the paper by the beginning of autumn term of their second year and present their paper in the Second Year Doctoral Seminar (PUBAFRS 8890.02) during that term.
-Successful completion and presentation of the paper fulfills the requirements for PUBAFRS 8890.02.
+Successful completion and presentation of the paper fulfills a requirement for PUBAFRS 8890.02.
 Students complete their first-year papers under an apprenticeship model.
 Students are not expected to collect their own data or design their own study for the first year paper.
 Rather, students work under the direction of a Glenn College faculty member who serves as the First Year Paper Advisor.
 The First Year Paper Advisor typically leads the study design and provides data, in collaboration with the first year student.
 Refer to Appendix I for a detailed description of the First Year Paper requirements.
+Students typically enroll in a one credit hour individual study class (PUBAFRS 8193) with their First Year Paper advisor during the Autumn of their first year in the program.

 Candidacy Examination